Cobot control¶

 Go to the

-Manage session
+Manage sessiontabClick

-buttonBrowse to the
+Enable addonbuttonBrowse to the

-if installed via pip).Click
+addon_configuration.jsonfile inside theNaviNIBS_Cobotdirectory (e.g. insite-packagesif installed via pip).Click

 Open